-Further amendments include changes to Section 157.167, which restricts the court's ability to waive attorney's fees for respondents with multiple contempt findings, and Section 157.168, which mandates additional periods of possession or access to compensate for previous denials.
-If a person has been found in contempt at least three times, the additional access granted must be double the duration of the denied periods.
-The bill is set to take effect on September 1, 2025, and applies to pending and future cases.
+Further amendments include changes to Section 157.167, which restricts the court's ability to waive attorney's fees for respondents with multiple contempt findings, and Section 157.168, which mandates that courts order additional periods of possession to compensate for denied access.
+If a person has been found in contempt three or more times, the additional access periods must total twice the duration of the denied access.
+The bill will take effect on September 1, 2025, and applies to pending and future cases as specified.

 House Committee Report: Family Code 157.165, Family Code 157.167, Family Code 157.168 (Family Code 157)